Child…”Yes mom! Yes I have brushed my teeth!”

 Stress and a Co-Worker With Bad Breath

 Bad breath is caused by bacteria breaking foods down into sulphur compounds or by foods that contain a lot of sulphur compounds.
-Bad breath may indicate the need to clean the teeth and mouth more often and effectively, tooth or gum disease, or intestinal disorders.
+It may indicate the need to clean the teeth and mouth more often and effectively, tooth or gum disease, or intestinal disorders.
 About 27% of the population will experience chronic halitosis – persistent, foul, odor emitted from the mouth and/or nose.

 Beverly’s Hot Tips For Building Resiliency and Celebrating National Fresh Breath Day: